RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 ### Windows authentication

 To use Windows Authentication mode, you need to create a Windows or AD account that has the necessary permissions to access the target database and is able to log into SQL Server.
-The Linux machine hosting RDI can be configured to support NTLM or Kerberos authentication protocols.
-Please consult with your security team as the configuration settings will vary.
+The Linux machine hosting RDI can be configured to support NTLM authentication protocol.

 **For NTLM:**
 ```yaml